Experts Weigh in on How Medicare Could Improve Elder Care Benefits

 Designated Case Manager

 20% of seniors who are discharged from a hospital are readmitted within 30 days.
-The first seven to ten days being the highest risk, seniors should have a personal care aid after hospitalization.
+The first seven to ten days is the highest risk, seniors should have a personal care aid after hospitalization.
 Many families would be happy to know their elderly mom or dad are being taken care of and monitored.

 All seniors should have a case manager that helps them with resources and getting what they need.
 These steps would positively impact the life and care of our elderly citizens.